 The thing that makes a real difference in this position is elbow positioning.
 Your elbows need to be glued to your body.
 In fact, they need to be glued to your hips, to be more precise while sticking out just slightly behind you.
 This will help give you that powerful defensive posture, as well as protect the inside space that anyone attacking your back will need to get to.

 The panda position is a dynamic one, requiring constant light adjustments.
 When people try to pry open the elbows, you’ll have to adjust by changing posture slightly to make it harder for them to pull.
 When they try and attack your neck, you’ll keep your shoulders high and your back rounded, among other things.
 If they go for the legs you need to shift weight, or simply move out into guard (which will open up on its own).
-Finally, and most importantly, you need to keep hand fighting all the time.
-Your palms are free anyway, and as long as you keep your elbows glued, you can use them to prevent, redirect, or manipulate the top person arms, and frustrate hem even further.
+Finally, and most importantly, you need to keep your hand fighting all the time.
+Your palms are free anyway, and as long as you keep your elbows glued, you can use them to prevent, redirect, or manipulate the top person’s arms, and frustrate them even further.

 Defensive BJJ Changing The Landscape

 The above is just an exploration of the Pnadap position, and not an instructional in any way, shape, or form.
 For that, check out Priit’s stuff.
 It is a look into a position that is part of the new form of defensive BJJ and as such, is contributing to changing the JIu-Jitsu landscape and toward the evolution of the sport.
 A position such as the Panda allows the bottom person to be static, while being active, staying safe throughout.
-Moreover, it will lend up in an eventual escape to a guard or even top position.
+Moreover, it will lead up to an eventual escape to a guard or even top position.
 This is actually the most interesting aspect of it.

-When you’re working with postures and concepts in order to defend, you don’t need to react with a technique everything that the top person is doing.
+When you’re working with postures and concepts in order to defend, you don’t need to react with a technique to everything that the top person is doing.
 In other words,s you’ll actually manage to escape effortlessly because all you care about is keeping your defensive BJJ posture intact.
 The opponent’s actions, which become increasingly more desperate as time passes will lead you straight into an escape, without you even trying.
 This is what makes all these positions and innovative concepts really appealing to me.